avillareal98/mario/README.md

 # mario
-A 2D Game Engine as part of my hobby.
+A 2D Game Engine as a hobby.